Taiwan tells agencies not to use Zoom on security grounds

 Zoom competes with Microsoft's Teams, Cisco's Webex and Google's Hangouts.
 Taiwan's cabinet said domestically-made conferencing apps were preferred, but if needed products from Google and Microsoft could also be considered.

-Zoom's shares dipped 1% in premarket trading on the Nasdaq.
-They have lost nearly a third of their market value since touching record highs late March.
+Zoom's shares were down 7% in afternoon trading on the Nasdaq.
+They have lost nearly a third of their market value since touching record highs late-March.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)